Insider’s Guide To London Eye

 2. London Eye; Queue Times

-Worth noting that timed ticket holders will not be able to join the queue until your allocated time slot; ticket times are checked by staff on the day.
-Standard ticket holders should then anticipate a 45 wait in line before reaching a pod whilst fast track ticket holders wait time should be down to around 20 minutes, (subject to seasonality).
-A rotation on the London Eye last for around 30 minutes, (more tips below).
+Worth noting that timed-ticket holders will not be able to join the queue until your allocated time slot.
+Ticket times are checked by staff on the day so you are likely to be turned away if you try to join the queue earlier than your stipulated time.
+Standard ticket holders should anticipate a 45 wait in line before reaching a pod during busy times.
+Fast Track ticket holders wait time should be around 20 minutes, (subject to seasonality).
+A rotation on the London Eye lasts for around 30 minutes.

-TO BOOK GO TO London Eye Tickets from £30pp – guarantee entry & save up to £12pp!
+TO BOOK GO TO London Eye Tickets – guarantee entry & save ££’s over standard price entry!

 4. London Eye; Choose Your Line

-If you have booked online tickets, then ensure you have joined the correct line for BOARDING rather than queuing to purchase tickets as these are 2 distinct lines.
+If you have booked online tickets, then ensure you have joined the correct line for BOARDING rather than queuing to purchase tickets.
 It may seem like simple advice, but many a person has joined the wrong queue so if in doubt check with a member of staff before joining a queue!
 Fast Track ticket holders should report to the FAST TRACK ENTRANCE directly in front of the London Eye, (close to the gift shop), rather than joining the standard boarding queue.

 5. The London Eye; Timing